 NIS server IP address Specifies the IP address of the NIS server.
-If the NIS server is on the same subnet as SMC IS, SMC IS finds the NIS server IP address and provides it as a default.
+If the NIS server is on the same subnet as the Management Center, the interface finds the NIS server IP address and provides it as a default.
 If you are not on the same subnet, you must enter the address in this field.